 Thai grilled chicken is about big flavours

 Doesn’t have to be like that.
 Thai grilled chicken isn’t boring or run of the mill.
 It is a double layer of big flavours.
-A good soak in a blend of red thai chili paste, garlic and ginger makes sure of that.
+A good soak in a blend of red thai curry paste, garlic and ginger makes sure of that.

 Add the kiss of smoke and you have something special.
 Grill marks.
 Crispy skin.
 Summer grilling heaven.